esomsen/quantifying_pandemic_potential_code/README.md

 The R file "MLE" runs a maximum likelihood estimation for "s" for both H1N1 and H3N2.
 This is shown in the manuscript as Figure 2.

-The "Pandemic_potential_experiment" folder contains the R file "assessing_pandemic_potential" which runs the analyses shown in Figure 3.
+The R file "assessing_pandemic_potential" runs the analyses shown in Figure 3.

 The "Epi_characteristics_experiment" folder contains the R files "generation_time_simulation" and "invasion_dynamics".
 The "generation_time_simulation" file estimates the generation times for H1N1 and H3N2 assuming a high contact rate, as described in the methods.
 The "invasion_dynamics" file runs the analyses shown in Figure 4, and uses the results from the high contact simulations for panel D (the values are hard coded).